 Managing chronic cough is diagnostically challenging especially in primary care.
 This case report highlights the difficulties experienced in approaching a case of chronic cough from a primary care perspective.
 The discussion also involves the clinical significance and treatment dilemma of M. fortuitum chelonae complex that was isolated from the sputum cultures of an elderly woman who presented with chronic cough for more than a year.

-Continuous professional development (CPD) is an important aspect of a medical practitioner's career.
+INTRODUCTION: Continuous professional development (CPD) is an important aspect of a medical practitioner's career.
 AIMing to be at par with other developed countries for high quality of professional practice, Malaysia is planning to implement compulsory CPD for the doctors.